krishnaC4/character-generator/README.md

 Christian Maldonado | Natalia Estrella | Mesfin Bekele Mekonnen
 Henna Ahmed | Artur Lan | Brian Blanco
 Derek Netto | Xiulan Shi

+### Requirements
+* View all characters, view character details, create new character
+* Character must have a minimum of 4 traits
+* Character must have at least 1 trait that it generated automatically, dependent on another trait
+  * For instance, the type of shoes determines where the character is from

+### Discussion
+* What does the model look like?
+* How many screens need to exist?
+* What information is necessary to make each screen work
+* What is the flow of data? (communication between view controllers / model)